John Harmon Charles Bonté: Town and gown

-Permitting encroachments and public and private non-university use of university property was intolerable because by allowing casual use public and private easements could accrue.
+Permitting encroachments and public and private non-university use of university property was intolerable because by allowing casual use, public and private easements could accrue.
 Petitions by adjoining landowners, some of them faculty, for permission for paths across, fences on, or entrances to University property were routinely denied by the regents.
 In 1885, the regents resolved "That this Board declares its intention to keep the University grounds intact for the sole use of the University, and that no public avenues or streets be permitted through the grounds" and declared that "the privilege of using any of the University grounds is a mere license, revocable at the pleasure of the Board of Regents."
-When the university entered into an agreement with the City of Berkeley in 1894 to grant the city permission to use the university's Allston Way sewer, the "mere license" was "revocable at any time at the will and the pleasure of the Regents of the University of California" that will never "ripen into any right to or interest in or easement in or to said Allston Way, or the sewer therein."
-All work on the project was to be at the expense of the City of Berkeley, and Allston Way "was to be left in a condition ... satisfactory to the Secretary."
+When the university entered into an agreement with the City of Berkeley in 1894 to grant the city permission to use the university's Allston Way sewer, the "mere license" was "revocable at any time at the will and the pleasure of the Regents of the University of California" and will never "ripen into any right to or interest in or easement in or to said Allston Way, or the sewer therein. " All work on the project was to be at the expense of the City of Berkeley, and Allston Way "was to be left in a condition ... satisfactory to the Secretary."

 Death

 J.H.C.
 Bonté died on November 24, 1896, at his daughter's home in Sacramento, where he was recuperating from a cold.
 He was 65 years old.
 The regents' tribute described him as "a man of ripe scholarship and staunch integrity, a keen judge of human nature, an earnest indefatigable worker of strict business methods, and a man full of love for the University, continually watchful of its interests and ever watchful of its good name."
 His last words were "God Bless you all and the University", and then he died.
-He is buried in the Sacramento City Cemetery next to his wife Emily, who lived until 1917.
+He is buried in the Sacramento City Cemetery next to his wife, Emily, who lived until 1917.